Cyfrin/Updraft/courses/advanced-python-vyper-smart-contract-development/1-moccasin-nft/9-deploying-to-zksync/+page.md

-## Deploying to ZkSync Era Test Node
+## Deploying to ZKsync Era Test Node

-We can deploy our NFT smart contract to the ZkSync Era Test Node using moccasin.
+We can deploy our NFT smart contract to the ZKsync Era Test Node using moccasin.

 We need to:

-1. Import a private key from the ZkSync Era Test Node to our moccasin environment.
+1. Import a private key from the ZKsync Era Test Node to our moccasin environment.
-2. Add the ZkSync Era Test Node to our moccasin configuration file.
+2. Add the ZKsync Era Test Node to our moccasin configuration file.
 3. Deploy our smart contract to the Era Test Node.
 4. Add the deployed smart contract to our MetaMask account.